-The Back Yamma 17 Cross Country MTB Race (BY’17) is a multiple lap cross country mountain bike race to be run by the Orange MTB Club on 24th September 2017.
+The Back Yamma 2020 Cross Country MTB Race (BY’20) is a multiple lap cross country mountain bike race to be run by the Orange MTB Club on 6th September 2020.
 Race length will be 25km for juniors and beginners, 50km and 100km for more dedicated athletes.
-The Back Yamma 17 is a “not for profit” club based event with the emphasis on fun.
+This year there is also an ebike category.
+The Back Yamma 2020 is a “not for profit” club based event with the emphasis on fun.

 The race will be run on a 25km loop in the Back Yamma State Forrest near Parkes, NSW.
-The loop will include all the best features of previous Back Yamma events.
+The loop will be fast and flowing, incorporating all the best features of previous Back Yamma events.
 It will be fast and fun with not too much climbing.
-This is a great event to get out and stretch your legs and enjoy some nice flowing high speed single track.
-There are also section of 4wd track to make it easy to grab a drink, fuel up or overtake.
+This is a great event to get out and stretch your legs and enjoy nice flowing high speed single track.
+There are also sections of 4wd track to make it easy to grab a drink, fuel up or overtake.

 Camping will be possible in the Back Yamma State Forrest and portable toilets will be available for the Saturday night.
 A small donation from campers to cover costs would be much appreciated.